-Most of our more unusual items have been charity and junk-shop finds, but again, if you’re looking for some items to get your collection going straight away, Amazon has some great bits and pieces that the kids will have great fun with (affiliate links again):
+Most of our more unusual items have been charity and junk-shop finds.
+But if you’re looking for some items to get your collection going straight away, then Amazon has some great bits and pieces.
+The kids will have great fun with:

 Quick and Easy Play Dough Recipe